Skip Internal Navigation

 Parental Management of Young Drivers

-This series of intervention evaluation studies tests the efficacy and effectiveness of the Checkpoints Program for increasing parental management of teen drivers.
-The Checkpoints intervention includes persuasive communications, including a nine-minute videotape, "Who Wants to Be A Driver?"
+This series of randomized trials evaluate the efficacy and effectiveness of interventions to improve teenage driving performance by improving parental management.
+These studies evaluate in-vehicle feedback from accelerometers and the Checkpoints Program for increasing parental management of teen drivers.
+The Checkpoints Program includes persuasive communications, including a nine-minute videotape, "Who Wants to be a Driver?"
 These materials have been designed to increase families' perceived risk, outcome expectations, and self-efficacy of parental management, and to promote the adoption of the Checkpoints Parent-Teen Driving Agreement.